Ashutosh Gowariker meets PM Narendra Modi | Entertainment

 - India

-Filmmaker Ashutosh Gowariker recently met Prime Minister Narendra Modi in the capital.
-Taking to Twitter on Thursday, Ashutosh shared a glimpse of his meeting with Modi.
-In the images, the two can be seen posing with each other.
+Filmmaker Ashutosh Gowariker on Thursday said he met Prime Minister Narendra Modi here.

+Best known for the 2001 Oscar-nominated movie “Lagaan”, “Swades” and “Jodhaa Akbar”, Gowariker said he was ''inspired'' by the prime minister's visionary ideas during their meeting.

-Ashutosh also penned a sweet note for Modi, saying he is truly inspired by his thoughts.
-"It was an absolute honour, privilege and a pleasure to have had a meeting with you, Hon'ble PM @narendramodi ji.
+“It was an absolute honour, privilege and a pleasure to have had a meeting with you, Hon'ble PM @narendramodi ji.
 Your forthrightness and passion to achieve your vision for the country is incredible!
-Truly inspired by your clear thoughts and visionary ideas during our meeting," Ashutosh wrote.
+Truly inspired by your clear thoughts and visionary ideas during our meeting!!” the 57-year-old writer-director wrote on Twitter.

-However, it's not known why and when the two exactly met.
-(ANI)
+Gowariker also shared a series of pictures with the prime minister on his page.

+The date and focus of the meeting could not be immediately confirmed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)